Final Cut Pro offers unprecedented speed and superior quality

 If you have Motion 5 installed, you can right-click any title, transition, or video generator in Final Cut Pro to open it in Motion and customize it.
 When you save your modified effect in Motion, you can instantly access it in Final Cut Pro and even share it with other editors.
 Or have a motion graphics designer create unique effects in Motion and save them as easy-to-use, streamlined templates in Final Cut Pro.

 Built-in professional audio editing features — including libraries of high-quality sound effects and audio effect plug-ins — let you enhance, edit, and mix audio without leaving Final Cut Pro.

 Multichannel audio editing

 You can have Final Cut Pro repair significant audio problems during import or select clips later for automatic enhancement.
-Final Cut Pro analyses audio files for common problems such as excessive background noise, hum, silent channels and extreme volume changes, allowing you to quickly view and fix problematic clips.
+Final Cut Pro analyzes audio files for common problems such as excessive background noise, hum, silent channels, and extreme volume changes, allowing you to quickly view and fix problematic clips.

 Automatic audio sync